publications

 Cloud computing may employ sets of hardware and software from a variety of computer networks around the world.
 It enables more cost-effective and quicker sharing of data.
 This has been identified by criminals who exploit viruses and other malware for purposes such as attempting to steal sensitive information, disrupt services, or damage the cloud computing networks of enterprises.

-1. The interdependency between societal processes and information systems increases
+1. growing interdependencies between societal processes and information systems

-5. Protection of personal data becomes a considerable political issue
+5. data protection becoming a major political issue

-In the following, information security threats are discussed especially from the perspective of how they affect data sharing in data networks.
+In the following, information security threats are discussed especially from the perspective of how they affect data sharing in data spaces.

 4.6.1 Using data in a manner incompatible with the purpose

-Data may also be used for purposes not agreed in the Constitutive Agreement or in the Dataset Terms of Use or not taken into account in the rulebook.
-This may bring up issues that the Data Provider has not taken into account but to which it has committed itself.
-Typically, this involves harm suffered (e.g., data reveals some matters that the party does not want to share) or some other party building business from this without sufficient compensation to the Data Provider.
+Data may also be used for purposes not agreed in the constitutive agreement or in the dataset terms of use or not considered in the rulebook.
+This may bring up issues that the data provider has not taken into account but to which it has committed itself.
+Typically, this involves harm suffered (e.g., data reveals some matters that the party does not want to share) or some other party building business from this without sufficient compensation to the data provider.
 Another subset of this is building and using models to replace data.

 4.6.2 Data leaks